lmath56/S3P/README.md

 - Kubernetes manifests for deploying AI services to GKE
 - Configuration files for autoscaling AI workloads in GKE

-Each of these folders contains numbered folders containging different attempts.s
+Each of these folders contains numbered folders containging different attempts.
+Each will contain a `readme.md` file explaining the contents of that directory.

 # Useful Commands